 Since there are countless varieties of breakfast hash, not to mention it’s easy to make and always flavorful, we’re not at all surprised this early-morning dish was classified as a “perennial favorite.”

 Brussels sprouts are more than just a nutritious Thanksgiving side.
 It turns out that the delicious vitamin-packed veggies were trending in 2018.

 Barbecue is another “perennial favorite.”
 Though it was originally popularized in the South, the cooking style has since found devotees all over the country.

 Though bone marrow may be a bit too adventurous for some eaters, the delicacy was still expected to be popular in 2018.

 Popular in Latin American cooking, ceviche is healthy, flavorful, and delicious.

 Semifreddo is a class of semi-frozen desserts, and the principal ingredients are usually eggs, sugar, and cream.
 Though it’s not one of the healthiest things on this list, it’s fine to indulge every once in awhile.

-If you love pizza but are looking to cut down on carbs, rest assured that there’s still space for flatbread slices in 2018.
+If you love pizza but are looking to cut down on carbs, rest assured that there’s still space for flatbread slices as a food trend.

 Though it seems like the different varieties of popcorn are now endless, flavoring the healthy snack and movie theater staple is still trendy.
 However, flavored popcorn did fall into the “yesterday’s news” category, so don’t expect it to be around for much longer.

 Though not as popular as fried chickpeas, regular chickpeas (which are much healthier thanks to an abundance of protein and fiber) still found a spot on this list.